Read on for my recipe for Gingerbread Men

 Christmas and gingerbread men go together like peas and carrots.
 Many years ago these little folk were always referred to as Gingerbread Husbands in Scotland.
 Traditionally they’d have currants for eyes and buttons and a slither of glace cherry for the smile.

-Nowadays of course Gingerbread Men come in all shapes, sizes and disguises (just like the real thing I guess) and have everything from fruit sweeties to icing sugar and fancy colourings on them.
+Nowadays of course Gingerbread Men come in all shapes, sizes and disguises (just like the real thing I guess).
+They have everything from fruit sweeties to icing sugar and fancy colourings on them.

 That’s the modern world for you, always a new look and a new way with old things.
 This is a traditional old Scottish recipe for the infamous Gingerbread Husbands taken from my new book Simply Scottish Cakes & Bakes.